AAnirudh07/Suspicious-Vehicle-Detection/README.md

 To execute the code for stage, run the file track.py with the video path given as a command line argument.
 The output will be stored in the folder ./run/tracks.

+## Stage 2: Suspicious Vehicle Identification
+The results of stage 1 are stored in a CSV file.
+It has the following headers:

+        1. Frame number
+        2. Vehicle ID
+        3. Car type
+        4. Car color

+Two such CSV files are generated (one for each video).
+Each row in the source file is checked to see if a vehicle with the same specifications os present in the second file using a range search.
+If no such entry is found, then the vehicle is labeled suspicious.
+After all the rows of the first CSV file are checked, the system returns the list of suspicious vehicles and their pictures.

 # Yolov5 + Deep Sort with OSNet